-This true to life Hypnobirthing story of a “real” woman’s experience of birth, quoted in the Cosmopolitan Pregnancy Magazine, came from a mum who had learned Hypnobirthing techniques in one of our courses.
+This true to life Hypnobirthing story of a “real” woman’s experience of birth, featured in the Cosmopolitan Pregnancy Magazine.
+Birth story came from a mum who had learned Hypnobirthing techniques for calm birth.

 Below is her story as published In Cosmo Pregnancy Issue 097

 “MY BIRTHING experience was easy, positive, drug and fear-free”

 “I TOOK A COURSE IN HYPNOBIRTHING”